Role of Project Manager in Software Development - DO OK

 Source: PMI.org

-5. Time management - delay in project delivery may have a massive impact on cost and Client’s commitments; hence Project Managers spend a significant amount of their time on controlling and managing schedules.
+5. Time management - delay in project delivery may have a massive impact on cost and Client commitments; hence Project Managers spend a significant amount of their time on controlling and managing schedules.
 PMs should also support their team members, for example, during the meetings.
-Even small delays when put together may have a significant impact on time-to-market of the business behind a software project.
+Even small delays when put together may have a significant impact on the time-to-market of the business behind a software project.

 Anca Papainog